aesara-devs/aesara/doc/extend/op/creating_an_op.rst

 Testing the gradient
 ^^^^^^^^^^^^^^^^^^^^

-The function :ref:`verify_grad <validating_grad>`
-verifies the gradient of an :class:`Op` or Aesara graph.
+The function ``verify_grad`` verifies the gradient of an :class:`Op` or Aesara graph.
 It compares the analytic (symbolically computed) gradient and the numeric gradient (computed through the Finite Difference Method).

 If there is an error, the function raises an exception.
 If you want to